 So, you have a merkle chain of blocks, each block containing a merkle patricia tree of merkle dags.
 You have a recursive snark that proves the chain, and everything in it, is valid (no one created tokens out of thin air, each transaction merely moved the ownership of tokens) And then you prove that the new block is valid, given that rest of the chain was valid, and produce a recursive snark that the new block, which chains to the previous block, is valid.

-If you publish information on a reliable broadcast channel, everyone who looks at the channel is guaranteed to see it and to see the same thing, and if someone did not get the information that you were supposed to send over the channel, it is his fault, not yours.
+If you publish information on a total order broadcast channel, everyone who looks at the channel is guaranteed to see it and to see the same thing, and if someone did not get the information that you were supposed to send over the channel, it is his fault, not yours.
 You can prove you performed the protocol correctly.

-At scale, which is not going to happen for a long time, the reliable broadcast channel will work much like bittorrent.
+At scale, which is not going to happen for a long time, the total order broadcast channel will work much like bittorrent.
 There are millions of torrents in bittorrent, each torrent is shared between many bittorrent peers, each bittorrent peer shares many different torrents, but it only shares a handfull of all of the millions of torrents.

-Each shard of the entire enormous reliable broadcast channel will be something like one torrent of many in bittorrent, except that torrents in bittorent are immutable, while shards will continually agree on a new state, which is a valid state given the previous state of that shard and all the other shards and the peers sharing a shard will generate a recursive proof that the new state is valid, in that for each transaction causing a change in state, the peer that wants that transaction generates a recursive proof of knowledge of valid transactions going all the way back to the genesis block which justifies that change of state as valid. and all these proofs are recursively incorporated into a new proof that the shard is valid, which eventually gets incroprated into a single proof over all shards.
+Each shard of the entire enormous total order broadcast channel will be something like one torrent of many in bittorrent, except that torrents in bittorent are immutable, while shards will continually agree on a new state, which is a valid state given the previous state of that shard and all the other shards and the peers sharing a shard will generate a recursive proof that the new state is valid, in that for each transaction causing a change in state, the peer that wants that transaction generates a recursive proof of knowledge of valid transactions going all the way back to the genesis block which justifies that change of state as valid. and all these proofs are recursively incorporated into a new proof that the shard is valid, which eventually gets incorprated into a single proof over all shards.
 Which peers sharing other shards will use when they in turn generate new state in those other shards.

 If Bob wants to pay Carol on layer one, he constructs a proof that the transaction is valid, the transaction gets incorporated into the state of a shard, or several shards that he is sharing, the proof gets incorporated into the proof that the shard is valid, he sends that proof and transaction to Carol, who can subsequently use that proof, that transaction, and that transaction output (a transaction output that can only be used to generate a transaction in a shard that Carol is sharing, but Bob is not necessarily sharing).
 Which transaction that Carol later generates will likely make payment to Dave in yet another shard that neither she nor Bob is sharing.